-Zoocasa has 5 active condo listings for rent throughout Peterborough.
-For past listings, search our Peterborough sold and expired listings.
-The average listing price in Peterborough for a condo is $1,600.
+Zoocasa has 4 active condo listings for rent throughout Peterborough.
+For past listings, search our Peterborough past listings.
+The average listing price in Peterborough for a condo is $0, which is 30750% higher than August 2017.
 There are many popular cities surrounding Peterborough, including Clarington, Kawartha Lakes, Oshawa, Whitby, Ajax, Pickering, Belleville that offer a variety of rental prices and unique areas to live.

 Residents of the City of Peterborough are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.435%.

 There is currently no municipal land transfer tax in effect in Peterborough but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 Purchase price = $300,000

 |Purchase Price||Subtract Tax Brackets||Rate||Non 1st Time Buyer Tax Payable||1st Time Buyer Tax Payable|

 |$250,000 - $400,000||$150,000||1.5%||$2,250||$475|